spectrocloud/librarium/docs/docs-content/getting-started/aws/deploy-manage-k8s-cluster-tf.md

 Spacetastic.

 > "I'd say that deploying Palette clusters with Terraform is even more convenient than through the UI." says Kai.
 "The
-> Palette Terraform provider includes a lot of the functionality that we've seen with the UI so far."
+> Palette Terraform provider includes a lot of the same functionality that the UI provides."
 >
 > "Yes!
 I definitely agree.
 I'm a Terraform novice and I could follow along with this tutorial." says Wren.
 "This has
 > definitely inspired me to make our IaC adoption a priority in the medium term future."